Jolinaiko Eco Tours - Experience West Africa!

 Bradt guide Benin

 A highly recommended guide for Benin.
-The current version is the 1th edition, April 2006.
+The last version is the 1th edition, April 2006, and it is becoming difficult to find a copy of the book.
+You could try to get a second-hand version.

 Buy the Bradt guide Benin at Bol.com (the Netherlands)